chavi-bernstein/garage-manager/README.md

 cd garage-manager

 Set up the Environment
 Make sure the backend server is running.
-Follow the setup instructions in the Garage Manager Server repository to start the server.
+Follow the setup instructions in the https://github.com/chavi-bernstein/garage-manager-server repository to start the server.

 Install Dependencies
 npm install